akshaymattoo/boilerplate-react-without-cra/README.md

 ?
 What format do you want your config file to be in?
 JSON
 ```
 Once you hit `Y` to install it will create a `.eslint.json` file and install some dependencies for it.
 You can see the dependencies in `devDependencies`.
+run the command `npm run lint` to eslint configuration on the project.
+If you are on VSCode then enable ESLint and it will run on every save.
 # Please feel free to open issues if you find anything wrong with the instructions

  Url to file issues: https://github.com/akshaymatoo/boilerplate-react-without-cra/issues